strikles/blog/content/post/18-june-2020/index.md

 21:46pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

 21:49pm - Attempt to force castration via noxious stimuli focused on my genitals.

+20:51pm - Attempt to force me to cut off my right ear as a form of degradation/humiliation in reference to Van Gogh, for choosing to live in the Netherlands instead of allowing the Portuguese fascist scum torturing me to force me to commit suicide as a transsexual in front of my mother.